trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 ```

 NOTES:
-* You can use a different remote git repo for `intermediate-repo` other than your GitHub fork of Trilinos.
+* You can use a different remote git repo for [`intermediate-repo`](https://github.com/trilinos/Trilinos/wiki/Local-development-with-remote-pull#intermediate_repo) other than your GitHub fork of Trilinos (see [above](https://github.com/trilinos/Trilinos/wiki/Local-development-with-remote-pull#intermediate_repo)).
 * Other special considerations and tips for setting up a remote pull/test/push server using a Sandia CEE LAN machine are given at [Development and Testing on CEE LAN Machines](https://snl-wiki.sandia.gov/display/TRIL/Development+and+Testing+on+CEE+LAN+machines).

 Test that remote `intermediate-repo` is set up correctly and is accessible: